Sebberh/RenovateTutorial/ReadMe.md

   ]
 }
 ```
-This configuration is eqvivalent to the defaults with four exeptions:
+This configuration is equivalent to the defaults with four exceptions:
   - No limit on how many pull requests are created per per hour.
-  - No limit on how many pull requests are created concurrantly.
+  - No limit on how many pull requests are created concurrently.
   - Does not disable automerge for the entire repository.
-  - Pins all dependacy versions exept peer dependacies.
+  - Pins all dependency versions except peer dependencies.

 This is to make ther tutorial run more smoothly.
 Pull requests will be made before any changes are made to the codebase.